sheldonhull/sheldonhull.hugo/content/blog/2017-05-17-setting-up-influx-db-chronograf-and-grafana-for-the-sql-server-dev.md

 Initializing the new database was simple as documented: `create database statty`

-> warning "Case Sensitivity"
+{{% premonition type="warning" title="Case Sensitivity" %}}
-> InfluxDB is case sensitive.
+InfluxDB is case sensitive.
 Make sure to check your case if something isn't working, such as use "DatabaseName" instead of use "databasename"
+{{% /premonition %}}

 Also, if you get an error with access to the file, try running as admin.